 - Manager – it is a managerial position in which you will be required to manage and supervise a team of associates and senior associates.

 - Senior Manager – The job roles and responsibilities at the level of a Senior Manager are completely different than the three levels that we just discussed.

 - Partner – This is a very senior position in any accounting and consulting firm.
 At this position, you will be in charge of functional units and many times even a geographic location.

 - Senior Partner – A senior partner is one who will be a part of all the strategic decisions made by the firm.

-While Big 4 accounting firms are not as strong as the reputation of swelling bracket banks and the MBB of consulting names they do have the strong brand.
+While Big 4 accounting firms are not as strong as the reputation of swelling bracket banks and the MBB of consulting names they do have a strong brand.
 Having said that, they are still recognized and respected internationally.
 It is most likely that you will go on to work with one of your clients or for a company that is in a similar industry that you focused on while working in the big 4.

-The future of the companies look bright considering the monopoly they have in the audit and professional services.
-However, the regulators accuse the auditors and the accounting firms to have given a complacent review until 2008 crisis.
+The future of the companies looks bright considering the monopoly they have in the audit and professional services.
+However, the regulators accuse the auditors and the accounting firms to have given a complacent review until the 2008 crisis.
 Regulators and lawmakers have called for new reforms to improve transparency and impartiality among the big four accounting firms.
-These significant market players are trying to redraw the boundaries of professional services, and to how law firms, clients, and regulators react to the potentially upsetting, but still largely uncharted, changes that the these firms are bringing to the international legal services market.
+These significant market players are trying to redraw the boundaries of professional services, and to how law firms, clients, and regulators react to the potentially upsetting, but still largely uncharted, changes that these firms are bringing to the international legal services market.

 This has been a guide to Big Four Accounting Firms.
-Here we provide the list of big four accounting firms, job opportunities, revenue worldwide as we as its historical facts and services offered.
+Here we provide the list of big four accounting firms, job opportunities, revenue worldwide as well as its historical facts and services offered.
 You may also have a look at our accounting articles below to learn more –